cdaringe/webjerk/packages/webjerk-image-set-diff/README.md

 # webjerk-image-set-diff

-compares two sets of images.  image sets are PNGs derived from from a user provided folders, `refDir` & `runDir`.  images are compared by basename. that is, `/refDir/test-image.png` would be compared to `/runDir/test-image.png`.
+compares two sets of images.  provide it folders, `refDir` & `runDir`, where both folders contain `png` files.  images are compared by basename. that is, `/refDir/test-image.png` would be compared to `/runDir/test-image.png`.

 the comparisons use [blink-diff](https://github.com/yahoo/blink-diff) to compare images.